Stingray (Marvel Comics): Critical response

 Michael Doran of Newsarama included Stingray in their "Best Marvel Characters Left To Adapt To The MCU" list, writing, "Stingray has got a cool suit and name."
 Rob Bricken of Gizmodo ranked Stingray 66th in their "Every Member Of The Avengers" list.

 Comic Book Resources ranked Stingray 8th in their "25 Obscure Marvel Characters Who Deserve Their Own Movie" list.
 Screen Rant included Stingray in their "10 Best Tech-Based Characters Who Should Join The MCU Next" list, and ranked him 9th in their "Marvel's 10 Most Powerful Aquatic Characters" list, and 13th in their "13 Best Avengers Members Who Joined in the '90s" list.

 Other versions

 Age of Apocalypse

-An alternate universe variant of Stingray from Earth-295 appears in Age of Apocalypse.
+An alternate universe version of Stingray from Earth-295 appears in Age of Apocalypse.
 He is the captain of the submarine Excalibur which transports refugees to Avalon.

 Marvel Zombies

-A zombified alternate universe variant of Stingray from Earth-2149 appears in Marvel Zombies.
+A zombified alternate universe version of Stingray from Earth-2149 appears in Marvel Zombies.

 Mutant X

-An alternate universe variant of Stingray from Earth-1298 appears in Mutant X. This version is a member of the Defenders.
+An alternate universe version of Stingray from Earth-1298 appears in Mutant X. This version is a member of the Defenders.

 Secret Wars

-An alternate universe variant of Stingray from Earth-12311 appears in Secret Wars.
+An alternate universe version of Stingray from Earth-12311 appears in Secret Wars.
 This version is a spy who wields advanced armor developed by Arno Stark.